aximilli1212/peterhdd.github.io/_posts/2019-12-01-http-request-in-ionic.md

 layout: post
 comments: true
 title: Http Request In Ionic
-description: In this guide we will explain what is http request and demonstrate how to do an http request in ionic.
+description: In this guide we will explain what is http request and demonstrate how to do an http request in ionic with examples.
 Explain what is rxjs, and observable in angular.
 ids: 12
 category: Ionic
 ---